Easter holiday travel disruption expected on trains, flights and roads

 Air

-The summer schedules took effect this week, with more than 70 new routes being launched before Easter to and from the UK.
+The summer schedules took effect at the end of March, with more than 70 new routes being launched before Easter to and from the UK.

+The busiest days for key airports are expected to be as follows:

 But with air traffic control centres across Europe still chronically short of staff, holidaymakers face the worst disruption caused by congestion in the skies in a quarter-century.